 - 3.1 Urgent (timely) and proper response is critical.
-Proper response is defined as the on-call person calling in and acknowledging a SCADA text immediately (within three minutes) after receiving a text.
-SCADA will re-try sending text one more time prior to calling second person designated in on-call category. - 3.2 For SCADA texts that indicate phase failure or commercial power failure, response is immediately driving to District yard, picking up trailer mounted emergency generator and driving generator to alarming pump station (see SOP-Pump Station Alarm Response).
-During transit to District, on-call person is to use their assigned cell phone to call into SCADA to acknowledge alarm and to call answering service to obtain assistance for possible power outage. - 3.3 SCADA texts for generator running, high dry well, high wetwell, high high wetwell, and check valve fail at Batiquitos and Leucadia require operator to acknowledge SCADA text and to immediately proceed in duty truck to alarming pump station.
+Proper response is defined as the on-call person acknowledging after receiving an alarm when called by SCADA.
+SCADA will re-send alarm one more time prior to calling second person designated in on-call category. - 3.2 For SCADA alarms that indicate phase failure or commercial power failure; response is to acknowledge alarm, immediately drive to District yard, pick up trailer mounted emergency generator and drive generator to alarming pump station (see SOP-Pump Station Alarm Response).
+If necessary, on-call person should call answering service to obtain assistance for multiple power outages. - 3.3 SCADA alarms for generator running, high dry well, high wetwell, high high wetwell, and check valve fail at Batiquitos and Leucadia require operator to acknowledge the SCADA alarm.
+On-call operator should immediately proceed in duty truck to alarming pump station.
 It is important to note and record circumstances at station prior to correcting the situation (including what alarm lights were on, or if breakers were tripped, etc) as well as the specific corrective actions taken by the operator to correct the alarm (like placing HOA switch in hand, on placing HOA in off, resetting breaker, and placing HOA in auto, etc).

-Anytime a staff member visits a pump station, they are to record time, pump hours and atmospheric test results.
+Anytime a field services staff visits a pump station, they are to record time, pump hours and atmospheric test results (for stations with drywells).

-- 3.4 Intrusion Alarms require SCADA acknowledgement and notification to answering service prior to physically responding to alarm.
+- 3.4 Intrusion alarms require SCADA acknowledgement and notification to answering service prior to physically responding to alarm.
 Extreme caution is required which includes remaining in the "locked" duty truck and observing conditions at pump station from a safe distance.
-If any evidence of an intrusion is observed (like an open gate or hatch, vandalism, or fire) the operator should immediately call 911 and then their supervisor. - 3.5 Communication failures should be acknowledged immediately.
-If only one station is alarming, on-call person is to wait no more than 30 minutes before calling
+If any evidence of an intrusion is observed (like an open gate or hatch, vandalism, or fire) the operator should immediately call 911 and then the Field Services Supervisor. - 3.5 Communication failures should be acknowledged immediately.
+If only one station is alarming, on-call person is to mointior SCADA for no more than 30 minutes before responding to site. - .
+If alarm is still active, or the operator has received communication failures from other stations or from same station more than twice in one day, then operator should proceed to affected pump station. - 3.6 Validate proper pump station operation.
+After assuring all is normal at each alarming station, the operator will proceed to the District office and attempt to cycle power to the Verizon Blue-tree Wireless Data Controller.
+If the communications alarm doesn't clear, call Verizon Wireless, give them the Location address, phone number and IP address.
+See Attachment A to this SOP for details.

-Leucadia Wastewater District STANDARD OPERATING PROCEDURE SCADA ALARMS AND CELLULAR TEXT PAGES
+Leucadia Wastewater District STANDARD OPERATING PROCEDURE SCADA ALARMS AND CELLULAR CALLS/TEXTS